UCL-EO/geog0111/docs/061_Script_answers.md

 # code between the next line and the
 # End Of File (EOF) marker will be saved in
 # to the file work/greet.py
-cat << EOF > work/greet.py
+cat << EOF > work/count.py
 #!/usr/bin/env python
 # -*- coding: utf-8 -*-
 import sys

 '''
-greet
+count

 Purpose:

-  script to print hello from name
+  script to prints out numbers from 0 to istop (inclusive) on the same line.

 '''
 __author__    = "P Lewis"